First Aid: Falls

 - Watch your child closely for the next 24 hours for any unusual symptoms or behavior.

 - becomes very sleepy or is difficult to wake up

 - becomes easily annoyed or upset and cannot be comforted

-- vomits more than two or three times
+- vomits more than once

 - complains of head, neck, or back pain

 - does not seem to be focusing his or her eyes normally